Division of Student Development

 - Ability to work independently on a variety of projects.

-- Technical proficiency with Microsoft Word and Excel, and no fear in working with or learning new technology.
-(Training will be provided as necessary for software applications).
+- Technical proficiency with Microsoft Word and Excel, and willingness to work with new technology.
+(Training will be provided as necessary).

 - Strong sense of professionalism, individual commitment to honesty and integrity.